-It’s so easy to parent before the toddler and teen years come along.
+It’s so easy to be a parent before the toddler and teen years come along.
 As you gaze down lovingly at your sleeping infant, you make all sorts of promises to both your child and yourself.
 But then the toddler years arrive, and you find yourself negotiating in ways that you never imagined.

 It doesn’t get any easier as they get older.
-Life gets incredibly busy, and you find yourself doing or trying just about anything to keep sanity and peace in your family.
+Life gets incredibly busy, and you find yourself doing (or trying) just about anything to keep sanity and peace in your family.
 It’s not that life is necessarily always in constant chaos.
 It’s just that being a mom and keeping up with all the “shoulds” in life can be a bit exhausting.

 1. I won’t do fast food for dinner.

 I’ve always been a full-time working mom, which makes picture-perfect, homemade dinners a bit of a challenge.
 I even like to cook!
 I never thought I would do the drive-thru dinner option, but sometimes you just need to get them fed.
 And as you’re running from basketball practice to errands to dance, you suck it up and just hit the closest place you can find food.
 I’ve even been known to do “gas station dinner,” which is basically the kids going into the gas station to pick something out to eat while I pump the gas.
 Hey, it saves time!

 I’m a pretty thrifty person overall, and I cringe at the idea of paying someone to do something I’m perfectly capable of doing myself.
 However, I recently discovered the magic of having someone else clean my bathrooms, and it was the most amazing experience.
 I don’t have the funds to make it a regular thing, but this one is something I wish I would’ve given in to a long time ago.

 3. I won’t get more than one pet.